vpinball/vpinball/standalone/docs/ios/README.md

 - *Resume* - Resume playing
 - *Overlay* - Toggles the *Touch Overlay* on/off
 - *FPS* - Toggles the *Frames Per Second HUD* on/off
-- *Artwork* - Capture the current screen and save as table artwork
+- *Table Image* - Capture the current screen and save as table image
 - *Quit* - Return to the *Table Selection* screen

 In addition to the above actions, *Table Options* and *Point of View* can be adjusted: